About the Scholarship: Apply by 11.59pm, May 19, 2023

 - A positive, willing and adaptable approach to the role at all times

-- Work experience or contribution to wider community projects will be viewed favourably
+- Relevant work experience or contribution to wider community projects will be viewed favourably

 All applicants are required to submit the following material with their application: